-Surgery: the main purpose of surgery for head and neck cancer patients is to remove the tumor and some of the healthy tissue around it.
+Surgery: the main purpose of surgery for head and neck cancer patients is to remove the tumor and some of the healthy tissue around it so that there is an adequate margin of resection.
 Reconstructive surgical options are also discussed before the start of treatment.

-Targeted therapies: Winship’s most promising research in treating head and neck cancer is in personalized medicine and targeted therapies.
-In personalized medicine, researchers identify unique characteristics of tumors that make them vulnerable to known drugs so therapy can be tailored to an individual’s cancer.
+Targeted therapies: Winship's most promising research in treating head and neck cancer is in personalized medicine and targeted therapies.
 In targeted therapies, investigators look for new drugs that more selectively target cancer cells with fewer side effects.

 In addition to delivering the highest quality medical care, we recognize the importance of the psychological and emotional aspects of living with a cancer diagnosis and of dealing with treatment.
 Our supportive oncology team addresses these issues in a timely manner with additional support from counselors, nurse navigators, dietitians and social service professionals.